The Real Story: Mel Gibson’s HACKSAW RIDGE

 So, too, does the Gospel-directed encounter with Jesus Christ rise up within our hearts, seeking to convert the whole man, deeply shaking our inner dams so that we let go of the world we clutch with our self-centered egos, and turn to love the Lord our God with all our heart, soul, mind, and strength.
 These dam breaks often flood out with tears.

 Religion can give us a surface appearance of integrity we maintain; but the pure in heart, the unbreakable meek, will be the ones to see God.
 In HACKSAW RIDGE, I saw a lightning flash of that courageous and suffering love for mankind that enlightens this dark and woeful world of war.
 Follow that Light!Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!